theodumont/video-logging/README.md

 # Python Automation

 A bit of automation with Python.
+Work in progress.

+## Contents

+- `derushing`: Video editing derushing